Sparse and Low-Rank Matrix Decomposition for Automatic Target Detection in Hyperspectral Imagery: Introduction

-Let us take an example in Figure \ref{fig:SPCP_example} that uses the RPCA model solved via Stable Principal Component Pursuit \cite{SPCPCandes} on three real hyperspectral images.
-As can be seen, despite the effort to individually tune the parameters for best separation for each of the three images, it is not possible to obtain a clean separation.
-The first HSI \cite{5346879, Zhang15b} (first row) is acquired by the Nuance Cri hyperspectral sensor.
+Let us take an example in Fig. \ref{fig:SPCP_example} that uses the RPCA model solved via stable principal component pursuit \cite{SPCPCandes} on four real HSIs.
+As can be seen, despite the effort to individually tune the parameters for the best separation for each of the four images, it is not possible to obtain a clean separation.
+And even with a lot of false alarms in the sparse target image, the background is still not completely cleansed of the target. \begin{enumerate} \item The first HSI \cite{5346879, Zhang15b} (Cri HSI) is acquired by the Nuance Cri hyperspectral sensor.
 It covers an area of $400 \times 400$ pixels with 46 spectral bands in wavelengths ranging from 650 to 1100 nm.
 It contains ten rocks targets in a simple background and thus poses no problem for the general RPCA.
-However, the other images represent more complex background; for example, the second HSI \cite {Terreaux15} (second row) which is a $201 \times 200$ image and consisting of 167 spectral bands, depicts a scrubby terrain with small heterogeneous regions comprised of trees and one vehicle, the latter being the target of interest in this case.
-We observe that both the vehicle and trees are being deposited in the sparse target image.
-Even with a lot of false alarms in the sparse target image, the background is still not completely cleansed of the target.
-The third HSI \cite{Swayze10245, JGRE:JGRE1642} (third row) is a region of the Cuprite mining district area in which are present some Buddingtonite pixels considered as targets.
-The RPCA model was not able to find this target but instead other small heterogeneous and high contrast regions are preferentially deposited in the sparse target image.
-A brief details about the third HSI is given in the experiment section.
-Note that in the experiments, only the third HSI is evaluated since for the first two hyperspectral images, there is no available samples for the targets in the spectral libraries.
+However, the other images represent a more complex background. \item The second HSI (Pavia HSI) is a selected small zone from Pavia Center City.
+It is a {$110 \times 126$} image and consists of 102 spectral bands in wavelengths ranging from 430 to 860 nm.
+The main background materials are bridge and water.
+There are some vehicles on the bridge and the bare soil near the bridge pier, and hence, they are considered as targets to be detected.
+We can obviously observe that both the vehicles on the bare soil and the bridge pier are being deposited in the sparse image. \item The third HSI \cite {Terreaux15} (Data HSI) which is a {$103 \times 134$} image and consisting of 167 spectral bands, depicts a scrubby terrain with small heterogeneous regions comprised of trees and one vehicle, the latter is being the target of interest in this case.
+We observe that both the vehicle and trees are being deposited in the sparse target image. \item The fourth HSI \cite{Swayze10245, JGRE:JGRE1642} (Cuprite HSI) is a region of the Cuprite mining district area, of size {$250 \times 190$} pixels and consisting of 186 spectral bands in wavelengths ranging from 0.4046 to 2.4573 $\mu$ m.
+In this small zone area, three buddingtonite outcrops (spectrally dominated by buddingtonite) are considered as targets, and their locations are shown in the GroundTruth\footnote{Note that there may also be smaller buddingtonite outcrops in the northeastern (NE) quadrant of the eastern alteration center, but they are spectrally dominated by alunite's absorption.}.
+It has been noted by Swayze et. al. in \cite{Swayze10245} that the ammonia in buddingtonite has a distinct N-H combination absorption at 2.12 $\mu$m, a position similar to that of the cellulose absorption in dried vegetation, from which it can be distinguished based on its narrower bandwidth and asymmetry.
+Hence, the buddingtonite 2.12 $\mu$m combination absorption is unique in wavelength location relative to those of most other minerals in the image (that is, it is easily recognized based on its unique 2.12 $\mu$m absorption band).
+This might be a reason of why the general RPCA is able to find those buddingtonite outcrops in addition to the small heterogeneous and high contrast regions, which are also deposited in the sparse target image.
+In addition, one can imagine that the lignin N-H absorption in vegetation would look somewhat like the N-H combination absorption in buddingtonite, but that using more spectral bands better differentiates buddingtonite from lignin in plants.
+Both are relatively broad absorptions isolated in wavelength space from other absorptions.
+However, there is actually vegetation at Cuprite, probably from 10 to 15\% ground cover, though the buddingtonite areas in this image zone are relatively vegetation-free.
+Thus, the three buddingtonite outcrops in this image zone can be considered to be homogeneously surrounded by areas with more vegetation on the western side of the eastern alteration center. \\ Note that in the experiments later, only the fourth HSI is evaluated since for the first three HSIs, there are no available samples for the targets in the online spectral libraries. \end{enumerate} In this regard, the incorporation of the target dictionary prior can, we feel, greatly help in identifying the true targets and separate them from the background.
+From the proposed model, we aim to use the background HSI $\mathbf{L}$ for a more accurate construction of $\mathbf{A}_b$, following which various dictionary-based-methods can be used to carry out a more elaborate binary hypothesis test.
+Via the background HSI $\mathbf{L}$, a locally adaptive dictionary $\mathbf{A}_b$ can be constructed without the need of using an IWR and also avoiding contamination by the target pixels. \\ An alternative strategy would be to directly use the target HSI (the product of $\mathbf{A}_t$ and the sparse activation matrix $\mathbf{C}$) as a detector.
+That is, we detect the nonzero entries of the sparse target image, and the targets are deemed to be present at these nonzero supports.